 Anchor Systems

-An anchor trolley lets you control anchor position from bow to stern, adjusting the boat’s angle to current or wind.
-Brush anchors work in vegetation and soft bottoms.
-Stake-out poles anchor in shallow water without rope tangles.
-I carry all three options depending on conditions.
+Anchor trolley lets you adjust anchor position from bow to stern, controlling your angle to current or wind.
+Brush anchors for soft bottoms and vegetation.
+Stake-out poles for shallow water without rope tangles.
+I carry all three.
+Overkill?
+Maybe.
+But I’m never unable to hold position when I find fish.

 Kayak-Specific Fishing Techniques